Last published:Sep 29, 2022

 You start taking varenicline one or two weeks before you plan to stop smoking, and you take it for 12 weeks.
 If you stop smoking, you can continue taking it for an additional 12 weeks.

 Varenicline can cause side effects in some people.
-The most common ones are nausea, vomiting, headaches, having problems sleeping, and having strange dreams.
+The most common ones are nausea and vomiting, headaches, and sleep problems.

 You can't take varenicline if you are pregnant or breastfeeding, or if you are under 18.

-Many people prefer electronic cigarettes (e-cigarettes) to other NRT methods, because it is more like smoking a real cigarette.
+Many people prefer electronic cigarettes (e-cigarettes or vaping) to other NRT methods, because it is more like smoking a real cigarette.

-The problem with e-cigarettes is that, as well as nicotine, they contain many substances that could be harmful.
-So e-cigarettes are not completely safe, and they're not as safe as other NRT methods.
+But, as well as nicotine, vaping products can contain many substances that could be harmful.
+So, vaping is not completely safe, and it's not as safe as other NRT methods.

 If you're pregnant or breastfeeding